MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 1. Choose the modules to migrate.

    Use the **Modules** section to choose the specific modules you want to migrate data from to Business Central.
 By default, all modules are selected for migration.
 If you don't want to migrate data for a module, turn off its switch.
 For example, if you don't want to migrate data for payables, turn off the **Payables** switch.
-In this case, the **Open Sales Orders** switch is automatically turned off because the open sales orders module relies on vendors, which are part of the payables module.
+In this case, the **Open Purchase Orders** switch is automatically turned off because the open purchase orders module relies on vendors, which are part of the payables module.

    If you're migrating the General Ledger module, be sure to go the **Per Company** section and specify the **Oldest GL Year** field.
 The year and all future years are migrated to Business Central.
 1. Choose whether to migrate master data only for modules.

    Use the **Master data only** section to specify those modules for which you only want to migrate master data.
-For example, if you only want to migrate bank information and bank transactions, turn on the **Bank** switch.
+For example, if you only want to migration bank account information, turn on the **Bank** switch.
+Bank transactions aren't migrated in this case.

    By default, both master data and transactional data for the selected modules are migrated.
 Master data represents the core information that about entities that changes infrequently, for example, like information about a bank.
 Transactional data captures specific activities or events for an entity, like bank deposits and withdrawals.